hmoyle/CCGP_squid/README.md

 check in on thinning, if 100 to 1 send pdf of both PCAs without extra labeling, and pdfs of ngsadmix results
 - get basic stuff done, then if money from paul comes in we can do more of a deep dive

+2025 May 2:
+will be doing regular stuff like what was done for the two separate runs, just together
+ - want nucleotide diversity stats
+ - organize admix results by lat with bins for socal, cencal, norcal?, oregon, and alaska
+ - report due by June 15, will be providing figures and some methods